Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 4. Focus on the **HLS_passthrough** block on the canvas.

+HERE THE COLOR DOES NOT MATCH THE SCREEN SHOT ABOVE.
+ALSO THE IMAGE IS MUSHED UP.

 ![](./Images/HLS_passthrough2.png)

 The notations on the block canvas show that the HLS Kernel inputs and outputs vectors of length 32.